Outline for a dialogue series on climate change in Bute Inlet and traditional Homalco Territory

 Participants: The primary participation will be Homalco First Nation community including leadership, staff, youth, schools and Elders.
 Hakai Institute staff and affiliates will be participating by invitation.

-Provisional Schedule: Speakers and dates are to be confirmed.
-The list of topics has been drawn up to reflect the priorities of the Homalco First Nation leadership.
+Schedule: The list of topics has been drawn up to reflect the priorities of the Homalco First Nation leadership.